complianceworxs-lifescience/chief-of-staff/replit.md

-# Meta-Agent Orchestrator Application
+# Chief of Staff AI Agent

 ## Overview

-This is a full-stack web application built to monitor, audit, and coordinate autonomous business agents (CEO, CRO, CMO, COO, Content Agent, etc.).
-The system provides real-time oversight of agent performance, conflict detection and resolution, strategic alignment tracking, and comprehensive reporting.
+This is a sophisticated Chief of Staff AI system that acts as the strategic orchestrator for an entire team of AI business agents.
+The system ingests high-level business goals, analyzes real-time data from executive agents (CRO, CFO, COO, CCO), and generates prioritized directives to ensure the AI team always works on the most impactful initiatives.

+**Core Purpose**: Solve the "what to work on" problem by determining priorities through data analysis and delegating clear, actionable directives to specialized AI agents.

 ## User Preferences